 Ralph Rivera, Assistant Chief, Criminal Division, is a life-long member of the Mahoning Valley, having grown up in Campbell.
 He graduated from Ursuline High School before attending Youngstown State University where he graduated Summa Cum Laude with a Bachelor of Science in Applied Science.
 He then received his Juris Doctorate from Cleveland-Marshall College of Law, Cleveland State University.
 While in law school, his Note was chosen for publication in Volume 19, Issue 1 of the Journal of Law and Health.
 This Note focused on mentally ill offenders’ right to receive mental health care treatment while incarcerated in local jails and prisons.
 He also served as an Executive Editor for the Journal of Law & Health.
 Mr. Rivera worked as a Law Clerk in the Mahoning County Court of Common Pleas before joining the Mahoning County Prosecutor’s Office in 2007.
 During his tenure with the Prosecutor’s Office, Mr. Rivera worked in the Appellate Division where he manages the criminal appellate docket.
 The appellate docket includes all direct and discretionary appeals filed in the Seventh District Court of Appeals and the Supreme Court of Ohio.
 He is also responsible for all post-trial capital defendants, which includes responding to and prosecuting all direct appeals, postconviction petitions, and clemency reviews before the Ohio Parole Board.
 In January, 2021, Mr. Rivera was promoted to Assistant Chief of the Criminal Division.
 Mr. Rivera very active in the Boardman-Youngstown area, volunteering his time with various organizations, including, Boardman Civics Association, Boardman Community Baseball, Steel Valley Storm Fastpitch, and the Boy Scouts of America Troop #60.
 He is also a member of the Ohio Prosecuting Attorneys Association.

 Michael J. Yacovone, Grand Jury Prosecutor, graduated from Austintown Fitch High School before attending the University of Akron where he majored in Political Science with minors in Pre-Law, Criminal Justice, and American Government.
 He then received his Juris Doctorate from the University of Akron School of Law with a Certificate in Litigation.
 Mr. Yacovone worked as a Certified Legal Intern for the City of the Barberton Law Department, clerked for Akron Municipal Court Judge Jerry Larson, and practiced law as a private attorney in the Youngstown and Akron areas before joining the Mahoning County Prosecutor’s Office in 2013.
 During his tenure with the Prosecutor’s Office, Mr. Yacovone successfully prosecuted criminals charged with crimes ranging from capital murder to minor traffic offenses.
 In January, 2021, Mr. Yacovone was promoted to Grand Jury Prosecutor.
 As Grand Jury Prosecutor, Mr. Yacovone is tasked with case intake, presentation to the Mahoning County Grand Jury and advising police on investigative matters.
-Mr. Yacovone is a member of the Ohio Prosecuting Attorneys Association, the National District Attorney’s Association, the Carovillese Men’s Society and serves as a volunteer statistician for the Austintown Fitch football team.
+Mr. Yacovone is a member of the Ohio Prosecuting Attorneys Association, the National District Attorney’s Association, serves as the Vice President of the Carovillese Men’s Society, and as a volunteer statistician for the Austintown Fitch football team.

 Robert J. Andrews, Senior Trial Counsel graduated from Grove City College with a double major in Business Administration and Political Science.
 He then received his Juris Doctorate from the University of Toledo School of Law.
 Attorney Andrews worked in the Portage County Prosecutor’s Office for the first five years of his career, starting in municipal court for one year, served as head of the Portage County Drug Task Force for two years, with the final two years running the Portage County Crimes Against Women and Children Unit.
 He then went into general private practice for three years, first in Niles, later in Boardman where he specialized in criminal defense and domestic relations.
 In 1999, Attorney Andrews joined the Mahoning County Prosecutor’s Office as an Assistant Prosecutor where he has litigated all types of felonies ranging from drug and theft cases to capital murders.
 During his tenure with the Prosecutor’s Office, Attorney Andrews has served in the Violent Crimes Unit, as Grand Jury Prosecutor and has trained many of the new criminal assistant prosecutors in their first assignments.
 He was recently promoted to Senior Trial Counsel in March, 2021.
 Attorney Andrews also advises local police departments and speaks at training seminars regarding general criminal procedures and the filing of charges.
 He is a member of the National District Attorneys Association, Ohio Prosecuting Attorneys Association, and an officer with Boardman Community Baseball.